 Meningitis is a disease that should not be taken lightly.
-Because of the potential negative complications and pain this disease brings, it’s normal to wonder: is meningitis contagious?
+Because of the potential complications and pain this disease brings, it’s normal to wonder: Is meningitis contagious?

 Take Necessary Precautions for These Contagious Types of Meningitis

 There are two types of meningitis that are contagious: viral and bacterial meningitis.
 Viral meningitis is contagious because the viruses responsible for the illness could be transmitted from one person to another, or through contact with an infected surface.1

 Furthermore, Enteroviruses that are responsible for most cases of viral meningitis are actually present in feces, mucus and/or saliva of infected people.
 What this means is that touching or having close contact with any of these secretions could trigger a case of viral meningitis.2

 If you live in an area with a temperate climate and it’s either summer or autumn at the moment, be prepared.
 A 2008 report published in the British Medical Journal noted that the virus usually spreads during this period.
 However, if you live in an area with tropical or subtropical climate, infection rates are high all year long.3

 Those people who are most prone to acquire this illness are children younger than 5 years old and adults with a weak immune system, especially if they have underlying conditions, are taking certain medications or are recovering from recent surgeries and transplants.4

 Just like viral meningitis, bacterial meningitis is contagious, especially when there are instances of prolonged physical contact with an infected person.
 However, if you’re just near an infected person without close contact, you likely won’t be affected with bacterial meningitis.5

 The bacteria that cause bacterial meningitis is typically found in the saliva and mucus of an infected person.
 As a result, the bacteria could then be spread via:6